Share

 Related product: LightBurn Pro Version

+b.
 G-Code Card Principle:

 • Software Basis: G-code cards use computer-generated text-based instructions to define movement trajectory, speed, feed rate, laser power, and other parameters.
 The G-code files are generated by software (e.g., CAD/CAM), and the G-code control board reads and executes these instructions to control the device.